o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 - Check $\mathsf{scaled}_{v_{11}} = 2^9 \cdot v_{11}$
 - Check $\mathsf{scaled}_{v_{11}}$ is a 12-bit value with a 12-bit plookup

+Kimchi plookup supports optional scaling of the lookup target value as part of the lookup operation.
+Thus, we do not require two witness elements, two plookups, nor the $\mathsf{scaled}_{v_{11}} = 2^9 \cdot v_{11}$ custom constraint.
+Instead we can just store $v_{11}$ in the witness and define this as a 12-bit plookup scaled by $2^9$ yielding a 3-bit check.
+This eliminates one plookup and reduces the total number of constraints by two.

 ### 9. Native modulus constraint

 Using the checked native modulus computations we constrain that